German submarine U-371: Fate

-When U-371 first attempted to surface after crippling the Menges, depth charges forced her back down, while putting out all the lights, damaging the hydroplanes, and rupturing the trim tanks.
+When U-371 first attempted to surface after crippling the Menges, depth charges forced her back down, cutting all the lights, damaging the hydroplanes, and rupturing the trim tanks.
 The U-boat levelled off at about 200–215 m, leaking badly.
 The depth charge attacks continued at about 30-minute intervals, with increasing accuracy, and the U-boat sustained further damage.

 At around 06:00 on 3 May, U-371 attempted to evade ASDIC (sonar) detection by lying on the sea floor.
-This would also conserve battery power, which was becoming dangerously low.
-She lay on the sea-bed at around 240 m for the rest of the day, hoping that the attackers would give up the hunt.
-Late that night though, the surface vessels could still be heard, and with the air quality in the boat rapidly deteriorating, the emergency lighting system out, and with U-371 having taken on about 15 tons of water, the U-boat's commander decided that their only hope was to surface and attempt to escape in the darkness.
+This would also conserve battery power, which was running dangerously low.
+She lay on the sea bed at around 240 m in depth for the rest of the day, hoping the attackers would give up the hunt.
+Late that night though, the surface vessels could still be heard, and with the air quality in the boat rapidly deteriorating, the emergency lighting system out, and with U-371 having taken on about 15 tons of water, Fenski, the U-boat's commander, decided that their only hope was to surface and attempt to escape in the darkness.

-Blowing her ballast tanks only attracted the attention of the attackers, which began dropping depth charges again, and the U-boat was still stuck.
+Blowing her ballast tanks only attracted the attention of the attackers, which began dropping depth charges again, and the U-boat was still stuck on the sea bed.
 The crew had to run from one end of the U-boat to the other while the engines ran at full power in order to break the grip of the mud before the U-boat finally began to surface.
-All torpedo tubes were loaded and readied for firing, and all guns were manned when U-371, with her batteries practically exhausted, surfaced and ran for safety.
+All torpedo tubes were loaded and readied for firing, and all guns were manned when U-371, her batteries practically exhausted, surfaced and ran for safety.

-After fifteen minutes the enemy was seen coming up astern, immediately opening fire and scoring several hits.
+After fifteen minutes, the enemy was seen coming up astern, immediately opening fire and scoring several hits.
 The U-boat returned fire, but the situation was clearly hopeless and most of her crew jumped overboard.
-As a last show of defiance the U-boat fired a T-5 acoustic torpedo from her stern tube, and managed to hit the Sénégalais, causing some damage.
+As a last show of defiance, the U-boat fired a T-5 acoustic torpedo from her stern tube and managed to hit the Sénégalais, causing some damage.

-By this time, around 04:00 on 4 May 1944, only the commander Horst-Arno Fenski, the Engineering Officer and a control room petty officer remained aboard.
-The latter two remained below to flood the tanks, which caused U-371 to sink so rapidly that they were unable to escape and both drowned.
+By this time, around 04:00 on 4 May 1944, only commander Fenski, the Engineering Officer and a control room petty officer remained aboard.
+The latter two remained below to flood the tanks, which caused U-371 to sink so rapidly that they were unable to escape, and both drowned.